 On day two of our budget safari we leave the magical Victoria Falls behind and drive into neighbouring Botswana, making our way to Kasane.

-Arriving at our safari camp a few kilometers from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive.
+Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive.
 Chobe is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.

 Our game drive takes us in search of the wildlife and birds of Chobe, home to one of the highest concentrations of game in Africa.
 This leading national park is best known for its huge population of African elephants.
-Later in the afternoon we embark on a sunset boat cruise in Chobe Park.
+Later in the afternoon, we embark on a sunset boat cruise in Chobe Park.
 The Chobe River boat cruise provides excellent opportunities for spotting wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.

 Tonight's camp overlooks the Chobe River and surrounding bush, featuring a restaurant, bar and swimming pool.
 Accommodation is in twin rooms, with en-suite bathrooms fitted with hot showers.